lopossumi/Rust-Vectors/README.md

     println!("Vector substraction result is {}", vector1.sub(vector2));
 }
 ```
 Uh oh.
 Now we have some squiggly lines in the editor.
-Trying to compile, we get the following error:
+Trying to compile we get the following error:
 ```
 error[E0382]: use of moved value: `vector2`
   --> src\main.rs:11:63